patrickstuedi/incubator-crail-website/site/_posts/blog/2019-02-07-disaggregation.md

 Internally, a MultiFile manages multiple streams to different files and maintains a fixed number of active in-flight operations at all times (except in the end when the stream reaches its end).
 The number of in-flight operations is controlled via the batch size parameter which is set to 16 in the above example.
 </p>
 <p>
- <bold>Comparison with Riffle</bold>: In contrast to Riffle, the Crail shuffler does not merge files at the map stage.
+ <strong>Comparison with Riffle</strong>: In contrast to Riffle, the Crail shuffler does not merge files at the map stage.
 </p>
 </div>